JurgenHonest/FullStack---Chat-App/README.md

 ## Overview
 This real-time chat application provides a seamless and responsive messaging experience.
 Designed with modern aesthetics and functionality, the app features multiple themes, robust authentication, and real-time communication.

+## Deployment
+The application is live and deployed on Render.com.
+Check it out here: https://fullstack-chat-app-ydz9.onrender.com/

 ## Features
 ### 1. Real-Time Messaging
 Utilizes Socket.IO to ensure seamless real-time message delivery between users.